IoLanguage/eerie/CONTRIBUTING.md

 # Contributing

 This document describes rules, which we all should follow to keep the code base maintainable and consistent.
-It's important to follow this rules and a PR will not be merged until they're satisfied.
+It's important to follow these rules and a PR will not be merged until they're satisfied.